rweber87/log-a-blog/_posts/2017-06-30-Ruby-RSpec-Testing.markdown

 ![makingdirectory](https://rweber87.github.io/log-a-blog/assets/post5/makingdirectory.png)

 Next we'll need a `spec` directory to hold all the testing files we'll be writing.
 We will also need the actual class file to creat instances of that particular class for testing purposes.
-In case you haven't guessed it yet, we'll be creating classes of animals to add to our 'zoo' project.

 ![helperfiles](https://rweber87.github.io/log-a-blog/assets/post5/helperfiles.png)